Home

 Empty parliamentary chamber with green seats and wooden furnishings.

 There are ways to improve the representation of Ontarians through election reform: implementing ranked ballots, holding referenda on major decisions, and allowing the recall of misbehaving MPPs.
-Additionally, we should change election finance rules to level the playing field for all candidates and parties, allocating research dollars to every MPP instead of granting official party status.
-Seating at Queen's Park should be organized by riding name rather than party, arranged in a horseshoe shape to promote better behavior.
-Furthermore, we could consider elections for federal senators and create a senate chamber for Ontario to provide provincial legislation with a sober second thought, all while focusing on provincial debt reduction and sensible taxation.
+Additionally, we should change election finance rules to level the playing field for all candidates and parties, allocating research dollars to every MPP instead of granting funds with official party status.
+Seating at Queen's Park should be organized by riding name rather than party, arranged in a horseshoe shape to promote better behaviour.
+Furthermore, we could consider elections for federal senators and create an elected senate chamber for Ontario to provide provincial legislation with a sober second thought.

 Better Finances